AdobeDocs/experience-manager-gems.en/help/gems/event-driven-integrations-with-aem-using-io-events.md

 # Real-time and lightweight: build event-driven integrations with AEM using I/O Events{#real-time-and-lightweight-build-event-driven-integrations-with-aem-using-i-o-events}

+Tired of building connectors for AEM?
+Come learn how you can expose any internal osgi events from AEM through Adobe I/O Events to build event-driven workflows across multiple systems with ease.
+I/O Events allows you to respond to both administrative events and customer behaviors in real-time.

 ## Wednesday, May 16, 2018 | 8:00 AM to 9:00 AM PDT {#wednesday-may-am-to-am-pdt}

 [Register Now](https://www.meetup.com/AEM-Technologist-Group/events/250446414/)